thesupersonic16/HedgeModManager/README.md

 **IncludeDirCount** Specifies how many folders will be included with your mod.

-**UpdateServer** A modification of the existing SonicGMI value that specifies the link to an Update file containing file information this can be a XML or the SonicGMI update file, I recommend linking a folder from a http server, as it will allow you to release auto-downloading updates to your mods.
+**UpdateServer** A URL to a directory on a HTTP or HTTPS server containing a mod_version.ini and mod_files.txt file using the SonicGMI update format. e.g. ``UpdateServer="https://colorsproject.000webhostapp.com/qua200/"``

 ### Desc